This is where you can get your booster jab in Leeds and how long you must wait after your second dose

 When can I get the third dose?

-Anyone aged 18 or over is eligible for the booster jab as long as it has been at least three months since they received their second dose.
+Anyone aged 18 and over is eligible for the booster jab as long as it has been at least three months since they received their second dose.

 With age priority now scrapped, it is likely to lead to a scramble by people to get vaccinated before Christmas when many younger people will be intending to visit elderly relatives, who they will not want to risk infecting.